microsoft/Mastering-the-Marketplace/docs/ama/index.md

 ---

-<div class = "description"> This course is designed to help you decrease your onboarding when building an Azure Managed Application offer.
+This course is designed to help you decrease your onboarding when building an Azure Managed Application offer.
 The content is comprised of recordings of a virtual workshop and are divided into small digestible modules for easy consumption.
-Also included are several hands-on labs to turn your knowledge into skills. </div>
+Also included are several hands-on labs to turn your knowledge into skills.

 ---